guillermo/nested_hash/README.md

 The reason for creating this ruby gem is to convert Excel files to json files.
 With the rubygems roo you already can get the rows into a one level hash (colum title as a key).
 This complement help to create more difficult structures with the same excel file.

-# Todo

-* Add support for properties in arrays
-* Add support for colision in hash.
-Eg.: properties.age and properties.1 key

 # License